AOL83/RPSLS/README.md

 * Full Stack Web Development course..

-* [CSS-Tricks](https://css-tricks.com/) has been an invaluable resource and I have read many articles relating to positioning, flex box, and styling my contact form.
+* [CSS-Tricks](https://css-tricks.com/) has been an invaluable resource and I have read many articles relating to positioning, flex box, and styling.

-* [W3 Schools](https://www.w3schools.com/) - Again a valuable resource for consolidating what I had already learned and finding out more about HTML and CSS properties.
+* [W3 Schools](https://www.w3schools.com/) - Valuable resource for consolidating what I had already learned and finding out more about HTML and CSS properties.

 * [ColorSpace](https://) - TBA.